lupinthe404th/lupinthe404th/README.md

 - 👋 Hi, I’m @lupinthe404th
-- 👀 I’m interested in development, security, gaming, world domination...the usual
+- 👀 I’m interested in development, security, gaming, world domination...ocassionally
+-  C++/C# malware development
+AV/EDR bypassses and evasion
+New tooling
 - 🌱 I’m currently learning to refine dev and security skills
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me ...hmm